 Life insurance benefits may be paid prior to death under certain circumstances.
 Accelerated benefits offer access to a portion of life insurance benefits if the employee is diagnosed with a terminal illness with a life expectancy of 24 months or less.
 Contact your group insurance representative (GIR) or the life insurance plan administrator for more information.

 A life insurance beneficiary form must be completed by the employee at the time of employment.
 It is the employee's responsibility to contact the life insurance plan administrator with any changes to the beneficiary designation and/or beneficiary address.

 Continuing Life Insurance Coverage after Employment Terminates

-When State employment terminates life insurance coverage may be continued at the member’s expense.
-Basic Life and Member Optional Life coverage may be converted to a form of individual life insurance (not term insurance) offered by the life insurance plan administrator.
-Member Optional Life insurance coverage may be ported in lieu of converting.
+When State employment terminates, life insurance coverage may be continued at the member's expense.
+Basic Life and Member Optional Life coverage may be converted to a form of individual whole life insurance offered by the life insurance plan administrator.
+Member Optional Life insurance coverage may be ported to a term life insurance policy in lieu of converting it to a whole life policy.
 In order to continue coverage, the member must contact their GIR or the plan administrator within 31 days of the date the member terminates employment.
 Contact the life insurance plan administrator for additional information regarding conversion and portability options.
 Should the member choose to continue coverage through one of the available insurance products, the full premium must be paid directly to the plan administrator.
 Once the member makes the selection, the Program is no longer involved in the administration or premium rate structure of these insurance products.